 As has become customary, a visit from the Cavaliers Drum and Bugle Corps will kick off EIU’s busy summer.
 The Cavaliers, made up of teenage boys from across the country, will be on campus from June 1-15 preparing for their ensuing national tour.
 Their stay concludes with a full dress rehearsal at O’Brien Stadium; the 7 p.m. show on June 13 is open to the public.

 Another long-standing tradition at EIU is its hosting of Premier Boys State and Illini Girls State; outstanding high school juniors from across the state come to campus for a program teaching about citizenship and government.

 For kids ages 6-18, the Summerscape series of workshops, weekend seminars and week-long camps will provide educational opportunities for youth in such areas as technology, art, music, career, engineering and more.

-Additionally, Tarble Arts Center has three summer programs for kids: Summer Art Investigations I for kids aged 4-6, Summer Art Investigations II for kids aged 7-9, and Introduction to Printmaking for kids aged 10-14.
+Additionally, Tarble Arts Center has three summer programs for kids: Summer Art Investigations I for kids aged 4-6, Summer Art Investigations II for kids aged 7-9, and Multicultural Mixed-Media Explorations for kids aged 10-14.
 All three have early June registration deadlines, so visit the Tarble website to get signed up.

 For Ages 50+